tohidabedini/argmining-21-keypoint-analysis-sharedtask-code/README.md

 For argument and key-point matching the following experiment notebooks should be executed:

-- The `experiment-data-prep.ipynb` notebook contains the code that prepare the data for training the siamese model (sbert)
+- The `1.experiment-data-prep.ipynb` notebook contains the code that prepare the data for training the siamese model (sbert)
-- The `experiment-sbert-training.ipynb` notebook contains the code to train the key-point matching model
+- The `2.experiment-sbert-training.ipynb` notebook contains the code to train the key-point matching model
-- The `experiment-evaluation.ipynb` notebook contains the code to generate predictions and evaluate the model
+- The `3.experiment-evaluation.ipynb` notebook contains the code to generate predictions and evaluate the model